justingrant94/Project/README.md

 Overview and concept:

 I had a week to create a grid based game using Javascript, HTML and CSS.
-I chose to create the old school game connect 4, my game is quite simple it's a two player game.
+I chose to create the old school game Connect 4, my game is quite simple, it's a two player game.

 **Technologies used:**